 A few people pay for unnecessary coverage.
 Many more are very disappointed to find they do not have enough or the right kind of coverage when something bad happens.
 And the cost of not having enough coverage can be devastating.

-- Duration of cover depends on financial affordability: Duration means the period of coverage; or the time span during which the insurance policy or cover is in force.
+- Duration of cover depends on financial affordability: Duration means the period of coverage; or the period during which the insurance policy or cover is in force.
 Some factors to consider when deciding on the duration of cover could be:

 - Your financial commitments: Financial commitments include things like your mortgage, college expenses and other big-ticket items that you will pay in the future.
 Most people want to make sure that their term life insurance is in effect while debts must be paid: For example, if you know the house loan debt is going to be paid off in 10 years, you might not want to buy a 20-year policy.